christianmbonet/documentationREADME/README.md

 #### POST

-Post a new transaction.
+POST a new transaction.

-To send a POST request use the following key/value pair format:
+To send a POST request use the following key/value pairs format in body of the request:

 ```
 {